Information and media literacy: United Kingdom

+At the AMICAL education conference, twelve universities in Kyrgyzstan attempted to formally integrate media literacy courses into the higher education curriculum, requiring all instructors to undergo relevant training.
+The conference included summaries and discussions of the problems and challenges encountered during the development and implementation processes.

+North America

 United States

 IML is included in the Partnership for the 21st Century program sponsored by the US Department of Education.
 Special mandates have been provided to Arizona, Iowa, Kansas, Maine, New Jersey, Massachusetts, North Carolina, South Dakota, West Virginia and Wisconsin.
 Individual school districts, such as the Clarkstown Central School District, have also developed their own information literacy curriculum.
 ISTE has also produced the National Educational Technology Standards for Students, Teachers and Administrators.